LorenaPujante/STeMECH/README.md

 - **alfa**: The α parameter of the equation for the _spatiotemporal similarity_ between sampling points.
 - **maxStepsBackwardLCSS**: For the _LCSS_ and _LCSS_WTW_ algorithms, the maximum allowed number of difference between two steps.
 If the distance in steps is bigger than this value, there won't be a match between the sampling points.
 - **margin**: For the _LCSS_WTW_ algorithm, the number of steps with which we do the match check forward and backwards.
-- **nameFolder_Matrix**: The path to the folder where to store the matrixes to calculate the spatial similarity.
-They are stored in CSV files.
-The headers of the matrixes (the id of the locations) are stored in this folder.
+- **nameFolder_Matrix**: The path to the folder where to save the matrixes to calculate the spatial similarity.
+They are saved in CSV files.
+The headers of the matrixes (the id of the locations) are saved in this folder.
-- **nameFolder_SimArrays**: The path to the folder where to store the similarity matrixes between patients' trajectories.
-They are stored in CSV files.
-The result of each algorithm is stored in a separate file.
-The arrays with the similarities normalised to range [0,1] are also stored here with the name ending with "__01_".
+- **nameFolder_SimArrays**: The path to the folder where to save the similarity matrixes between patients' trajectories.
+They are saved in CSV files.
+The result of each algorithm is saved in a separate file.
+The arrays with the similarities normalised to range [0,1] are also saved here with the name ending with "__01_".
-- **nameFolder_Figures**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+- **nameFolder_Figures**: The path to the folder where to save the figures with the resume of the results of all the _main_ files.
-- **nameFolder_Outputs**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+- **nameFolder_Outputs**: The path to the folder where to save the matrixes to calculate the spatial similarity.
-- **timeInFile**:
+- **timeInFile**: If it is _True_, the execution time of each similarity measurement algorithm for each pair of trajectories will be saved in a file.
-- **nameFolder_Time**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+- **nameFolder_Time**: The path to the folder with the file with the execution time of each similarity measurement algorithm for each pair of trajectories.

+Here there are the parameters for some of the _main_ files.
+- **annotated**: This parameter is only used in _main_Heatmap.py_.
+If it is _True_, the heatmaps with the trajectory similarities between patients will also show in each cell the value of the trajectory similarity between the pair of patients.
+- **maxClustersPats**: This parameter is only used in _main_Clustering_Ks.py_.
+If it is _True_, when searching for the best value of _K_ for the K-Means clustering algorithm, the tested _Ks_ will be in the range [2, *_*numPatients-1_**].
+If it is _False_, the _Ks_ will be in the range [2, **_numPatients/2_**].
+- **numRows**: This parameter is used in _main_Clustering_Ks.py_ and _main_Clustering_Plots.py_.
+It determines how many rows will have the image that shows the bar charts of the clustering metrics for each value of _K_ or trajectory similarity algorithm.
+- **meshSize**: This parameter is only used in _main_Clustering_Plots.py_.
+It determines the "definition" of the chart showing the points of each cluster in a bi-dimensional chart.
+- **Ks**: This parameter is only used in _main_Clustering_Plots.py_.
+It is an array that for each trajectory similarity measurement algorithm saves which value of _K_ returns the clusters with the optimum cohesion and separation.
+It must be the same size as _similarityFunctions_ and follow its order.
+- **barColors**: This parameter is only used in _main_Clustering_Plots.py_.
+It is an array with the colors for the bars of the charts that show the clustering metrics for each trajectory similarity algorithm.

 ## 6. Output
 TODO